-Show any other costs such as: software, hardware, ongoing costs, etc.
+Show any other costs such as: software, hardware, ongoing costs, etc. Customer service, training and updates must be separately identified as a cost in the bid.

 One Time Year 1 Year 2 Year 3 Totals

 Hardware

 Software

 Maintenance

 License Fees

 Training

 Other

 Totals